rgeraldes24/hyperion/docs/contracts/functions.rst

 Special Functions
 =================

-.. index:: ! receive ether function, function;receive, ! receive
+.. index:: ! receive znd function, function;receive, ! receive

-.. _receive-ether-function:
+.. _receive-znd-function:

-Receive Ether Function
+Receive ZND Function
 ----------------------

 A contract can have at most one ``receive`` function, declared using